A small architecture demo

 Implication

 When doing data intensive operations, one should be wary of row vs column major access, depending on programming language, implementation of data structures and even machine architecture.
-I am sure that columnMajor beats rowMajor because of some architectural feature of the cache or SIMD or array stride or any other number of things that I don’t know enough about.
+I am sure that columnMajor only beats rowMajor in smaller array sizes because of some architectural feature of the cache or SIMD or array stride or any other number of things that I don’t know enough about.

 The process of benchmarking was also quite interesting to me, being able to quantify performance differences empirically instead of theoretically, and it’s definetely something I hope to do more of with future projects.